-In its 70 years of existence, Formula 1 has seen all kind of crazy people stop by.
-More than 1,000 drivers tried to participate in a Grand Prix but less than 800 of them had that chance.
+In its 70 years of existence, Formula 1 has seen all kind of crazy people check in.
+More than 1,000 drivers tried to race a Grand Prix but less than 800 of them had that chance.
 Today, let’s talk about an outcast.

 Well, maybe that one guy was kind of menacing: Ricardo “Cuchilla” Londoño-Bridge.